What are Unity of the Triangle’s Core Beliefs?

 Member Classes

-New member classes are held three times a year.
-Our newly-revamped classes offer videos, presentations, and activities to prepare you for membership.
+New member classes are held in the Spring and Fall.
+Our required pre-membership class offers videos, presentations, and activities to prepare you for membership.
 You’ll learn Unity’s core principles, the basics of meditation and affirmative prayer, and the ideas that gave rise to the Unity movement.
 For a schedule of upcoming membership classes, check our calendar, email Mary Graham, or call her at (919) 832-8324, ext 105.

 Our Leadership